ventus-ag/docs/_docs/tutorials/lin-veeam-agent.md

 To uninstall Veeam Agent for Linux, you need to remove the veeam and veeamsnap packages.
 For this operation, you can use any package manager that works with software packages in your Linux distribution.

-The following examples show commands to uninstall Veeam Agent:
+The following examples show commands for uninstalling Veeam Agent:

 **For CentOS / RHEL / Oracle Linux / Fedora**